ALCOHOL

 - 1.5 oz. - 80 Proof Liquor

-Count your drinks: try a BAC-calculator for iPhone or Android.
+Count your drinks: try a BAC-calculator app!

 Signs of Alcohol Poisoning